 Last but not least: Describe BOC in one word.

-You can find BOC on Apple Podcasts and Podbean as well as on Twitter, Facebook and Instagram.
-Feel free to share your favorite memories of watching ’90s Nickelodeon as a kid.
-Until next time, thanks for reading, gut buckets!
+You can find BOC on Apple Podcasts and Podbean.
+Be sure to also give them a follow on Twitter and Instagram.
+Feel free to share your favorite memories of watching ‘90s Nickelodeon as a kid.
+Until next time, thanks for reading, fellow gut buckets!